Overview of the Building Information Modeling BIM Training:

 Who needs the Building Information Modeling BIM Course?

 Detailed BIM Building Information Modeling Training Content:

-BIM building information modeling training is where we create a coordinated 3D model via linking a construction project to intelligent shared database (cloud or local DB) .
-BIM enables continuous communication between Architects, Engineers, Contractors and Sub-Contractors which enhances quick decision making, preparation of accurate construction documents, better construction management facility and elegant infrastructure management.
-BIM building information modeling training consist of there sesctions.
+BIM building information modeling training creates a coordinated 3D model by linking a construction project to an intelligent shared database (cloud or local DB).
+BIM enables continuous communication between Architects, Engineers, Contractors, and Sub-Contractors, enhancing quick decision-making, accurate construction documents, better construction management facility, and agile infrastructure management.
+BIM building information modeling training consists of there sections.

 Module 1: Introduction

-The first Module in this BIM building information modeling Course gives an introduction & overview to this Beginners' Guide to Revit Architecture.
-We look at the Course Content as well as taking a quick look at the software.
+The first Module in this BIM building information modeling Course gives an introduction & overview of this Beginners' Guide to Revit Architecture.
+We look at the Course Content and take a quick look at the software.
 A brief overview of Autodesk Revit Architecture and how it fits into the world of BIM.